 Opt for innovative and/or energy efficient products that will help you reduce your energy consumption.
 If you are replacing household appliances, look for Energy Star products.
-There are a number of purchasing guides available; the following guide is on electronic devices.
+There are a number of purchasing guides available, including some for electronic devices.

 Before buying a product, ask yourself whether you really need it.
 Reducing consumption is the first of the 4Rs!